How do credit card companies make money? Do credit card companies make money if you pay in full? And how much money do they earn from credit cards?

 Credit cards are convenient tools when used correctly and responsibly.
 Otherwise, it can land you in a cycle of debt that's difficult to get out of.

-Now that you know how credit card companies make money, use yours wisely.
+Now that you know how credit card companies make money, use your card wisely.
 You can minimize how much they make off you and maximize your card's benefits by avoiding certain fees and charges.

 - [2] What are interchange fees and how are they calculated?
 (Big Commerce)